oskarissimus/prompt-compressor/DEPLOYMENT_SETUP.md

 ## GitHub Repository Setup

-### 1. Add Repository Secrets
+### 1. Add Secrets

+You have two options for adding secrets:

+#### Option A: Repository Secrets (Simpler)
-Go to your GitHub repository → Settings → Secrets and variables → Actions, then add these secrets:
+Go to your GitHub repository → Settings → Secrets and variables → Actions → Repository secrets, then add these secrets:

+#### Option B: Environment Secrets (More Secure)
+1. Go to your GitHub repository → Settings → Environments
+2. Create a new environment called "prod" (or use existing)
+3. Add the secrets to that environment
+4. The workflow is already configured to use the "prod" environment

+Choose either option - both will work.
+Environment secrets provide better security as they can have additional protection rules.

 #### Required Secrets: